 2021 enrollment hits another record high in Oklahoma

 During the open enrollment period for 2021 coverage, 171,551 people enrolled in private individual market plans through Oklahoma’s exchange.
 This was a record high for the state, and was an 8% increase over 2020 enrollment.

 Oklahoma’s exchange enrollment reached record highs in 2019, 2020, and again in 2021.
 Nationwide, across all states that use HealthCare.gov, enrollment peaked in 2016 and trended downward each year until 2021, when it started to increase again.
 Despite having a federally-run exchange and leadership that’s fairly opposed to the ACA, Oklahoma bucked the trend with enrollment increases in 2017, 2019, and 2020.

 During the first several weeks of the COVID-related enrollment window in 2021, more than 10,000 Oklahoma residents signed up for coverage through the marketplace.
-This was more than double the normal pace of enrollments at that time of year (when a qualifying event would normally be required to enroll; qualifying events are not necessary during the COVID-related enrollment period in 2021, which continues through August 15, 2021).
+This was more than double the normal pace of enrollments at that time of year (when a qualifying event would normally be required to enroll; qualifying events were not necessary during the COVID-related enrollment period in 2021).

 Enrollment in Oklahoma’s exchange in prior years was as follows: